SETAP-2NDYEAR/flashcards_documentation/docs/source/login.rst

 .. _login:
+:ref:`index <index>`

 **********************
 The Login/Sign Up Page
 **********************

 .. meta::
-    :description: Detailed description of the login page of our software.
+    :description: Detailed description of the login/Register page of our software.
-    :keywords: Login, Page
+    :keywords: Login,SignUp Page

 The Login page is the first interaction a user has with the software.
 It is the access portal to the site.